ryangiglio/glitch-twitter-archive-deleter/README.md

 If you have some Tweets you just can't bear to part with, you can add them as exceptions so they don't get deleted along with the rest.

-1. Go to the tweet and click on it.
+1. Go to the tweet on [twitter.com](https://twitter.com) and click on it.

 2. In the URL bar at the top of your browser, you should see `https://twitter.com/username/status/#####`.
 Copy all of those numbers at the end - this is the Tweet ID.

-3. Open the file `config/default.js` in the file browser on the left.
+3. Open the file `config/default.js` in the list of files on the left.

-4. Inside the `[ ]` brackets, add a new line with your ID in single quotes followed by a comma at the end, the same as `'1234567890',`.
+4. Inside the `[ ]` brackets, add a new line with the Tweet ID in single quotes followed by a comma at the end, the same as `'1234567890',`.

 5. Repeat for as many Tweets as you want to save.
 The final file should look like this:
    ```